Skip to content

 Does ODORSTRIKE leave stains on white shirts?

-No. ODORSTRIKE is a water-based formula at 86% distilled water with no oils, dyes, or aluminum.
+No. ODORSTRIKE is a water-based formula — distilled water with no oils, dyes, or aluminum.
 In a stain test on white cotton oxford, black polyester, and silk swatches, the cotton and polyester showed zero residue or watermark after drying.
 Silk showed a faint temporary watermark that vanished within 90 seconds with no permanent mark.

 Can I use ODORSTRIKE on a sherwani or formal wear?